MultiQC/MultiQC/docs/custom_content.md

 }
 ```

+Note that if you're using `plot_type: html` then `data` just takes a string, with no sample keys.

 For maximum compatibility with other tools, you can also use comma-separated or tab-separated files.
 Include commented header lines with plot configuration in YAML format: